kgateway-dev/kgateway/docs/content/guides/observability/tracing.md

    ```

 {{% notice note %}}
 This provider configuration will only be applied to the static listeners that are defined in the bootstrap config.
-If you need to support tracing on dynamically created listeners, follow the steps in the "Dynamic Listener" tab.
+If you need to support tracing on dynamically created listeners, see `Option 1: Dynamic listeners with Gloo Edge`.
 {{% /notice %}}

 ### 4. Optional: Annotate routes with tracing descriptors {#annotations}